Windstar343/Reddit-Daily-Upvoter-Bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)** - see the [LICENSE](LICENSE) file for details.

 **What this means:**

+✅ **You CAN:**
+- Use this code for FREE for personal use
-- ✅ You can use, modify, and distribute this code
+- Modify and adapt the code
+- Share it with others
+- Fork it on GitHub

+❌ **You CANNOT:**
+- **Sell this software or charge money for it**
-- ✅ You can use it for personal or commercial purposes
+- **Use it for commercial purposes without permission**
+- **Claim this code as your own creation**
+- Remove the copyright notice or license

+⚠️ **Important:**
-- ❌ You MUST give credit to the original author (Windstar343)
+- You MUST give credit to **Windstar343** (the original author)
-- ❌ You CANNOT claim this code as your own original work
+- Any modifications must also include attribution
-- ⚠️ Use responsibly and in accordance with Reddit's Terms of Service and API rules
+- Use responsibly and follow Reddit's Terms of Service

+**Need commercial use?** Contact Windstar343 for permission.

-Copyright (c) 2025 Windstar343
+Copyright (c) 2025 Windstar343.
+All rights reserved.